Jeff Waters

 Jeff Waters (born February 13, 1966) is a Canadian guitarist and the founder, bandleader and producer of the metal band Annihilator.
 He was born in Ontario and resides in the UK.
 Waters has owned Watersound Studios since 1994 (where it was in Maple Ridge, British Columbia) and from 2003 until 2018, in Ottawa, Ontario, and now in the UK.

+Many consider him to be among the best thrash metal guitarists.

 Early life

 Waters's father was in the military and his mother was a teacher.
 His family had houses in Ottawa and Camp Borden, Ontario as well as London, England.
 He took some classical and jazz guitar lessons at a young age.

 Waters has referred to Van Halen, Randy Rhoads, Michael Schenker, Judas Priest, Iron Maiden and Black Sabbath as his early influences.
 In a 2013 interview with photogroupie.com, he said:

 "I started listening to Elton John, Kiss, Sweet, AC/DC then it evolved from hard rock with electric guitar to Black Sabbath and the heavier stuff, Judas Priest, Maiden, Loudness, Van Halen was coming in.
 Then I get turned on to the thrash stuff, so then it was Razor, Exciter...
 Those first albums were a huge influence on metal bands."